Gavin Lambert: Early life and writing

-Writing achievements

-Screenplays
+Move to the United States and screenwriting

+In late 1955, he moved to Hollywood to work as a personal assistant to director Nicholas Ray and worked on the script (uncredited) for Ray's Bigger Than Life (1956).
+Later, he co-wrote the screenplay for Ray's film Bitter Victory (1957).
+According to the critic David Robinson, Lambert was Ray's lover for a time.

 Lambert became a notable screenwriter of the Hollywood studio era.
 In 1954, while still living in England, he wrote his first screenplay, Another Sky, about the sexual awakening of a prim English woman in North Africa.
 In 1955, he also directed Another Sky in Morocco.
 This was followed in 1958 by the Hollywood screenplay, Bitter Victory and in 1960 by Sons and Lovers.
 The latter, for which Lambert gained an Academy Award nomination, is based on a novel by D. H. Lawrence.
-The Roman Spring of Mrs. Stone (1961) adapted a novella by Tennessee Williams on the affairs of an older actress with a young Italian gigolo.
+The Roman Spring of Mrs. Stone (1961) adapted a novella by Tennessee Williams on the affairs of an older actress with a young Italian lover.

 As, from the 1920s through the late 1960s, homosexuality was rarely portrayed on the screen, gay screenwriters like Lambert learned to express their personal sensibilities discreetly between the lines of a film.
 "The important thing to remember about 'gay influence' in movies," observed Gavin Lambert, "is that it was obviously never direct.
 It was all subliminal.
 It couldn't be direct because the mass audience would say, Hey, no way."

 But then, in 1965, Lambert adapted his own Hollywood insider novel Inside Daisy Clover (1963) for the screen.
 Clover, starring Natalie Wood and Robert Redford, which tells the cautionary tale of a teenage movie star involved in the Hollywood studio system of the 1930s and her unhappy marriage to a closeted gay leading man.
 However, in the film version, he was not fully identified as gay because, at Redford's request, the husband he played was changed from homosexual to appear as though he might be bisexual.
 From this time on, Lambert and Wood became lifelong friends.

 Another of Lambert's screenplays was I Never Promised You a Rose Garden (1977), based on a novel by Hannah Green, which describes in layman's terms a teenager's battle with schizophrenia.
 Later, the author also wrote the scripts for some TV movies such as Second Serve (1986) on transgender tennis player Renée Richards and Liberace: Behind the Music (1988) on gay performer Liberace.
 In 1997, he contributed to Stephen Frears's film A Personal History of British Cinema.
 He was heavily quoted in William J. Mann's book, Behind the Screen: How Gays and Lesbians Shaped Hollywood, 1910-1969.